vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > _Note: that a DKIM record is required for each sending server or mail provider._

-How you set up DKIM can vary depending on your mail provider; setting up DKIM for [Salesforce](https://help.salesforce.com/s/articleView?id=sf.emailadmin_create_secure_dkim.htm&type=5) differs from [Exchange Online](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-dkim-configure?view=o365-worldwide#steps-to-create-enable-and-disable-dkim-from-microsoft-defender-portal) in Microsoft Defender for Office 365.
+How you set up DKIM depends on your sending server or mail provider.
+For example, configuring DKIM for [Salesforce](https://help.salesforce.com/s/articleView?id=sales.emailadmin_create_secure_dkim.htm) differs from [Exchange Online](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-dkim-configure) in Microsoft Defender for Office 365.
+If you’re managing your own mail server and using MTAs like Sendmail or Postfix, you can implement DKIM using tools such as [OpenDKIM](http://www.opendkim.org/).

 ### DKIM recommendations
 - You must implement DKIM key rotation for each sending service to prevent adversaries from intercepting and decrypting your DKIM keys.
 DKIM Key rotation helps to minimize the risk of having a private key compromised.